IsakJacobsson/udisc-stats-analyzer/README.md

   provided, the plot is only shown.
 - `--hide-par` - Hide par reference in plot.

-### Performance Over Time
+### Performance Curve

-Plot performace over time with the `performance-over-time` subcommand.
+Plot performance curve with the `performance-curve` subcommand.

-This subcommand will generate a lineplot with the score over time for a specific stat, such as total round score or a specific hole.
+This subcommand will generate a lineplot of the score per round for a specific stat, such as total round score or a specific hole.
 It is possible to choose what player(s) to draw lines for.